 (I’m less sure that motorcycles/scooters are more efficient in traffic… it might be that they take up about as much space as cars when moving.
 Motorbikes are also, in the main, much noisier.)

 Ultimately though, the City of Melbourne should be prioritising pedestrians on footpaths.
-They account for the majority of footpath users, with numbers increasing every year, and are the most efficient use of available the space.
+They account for the majority of footpath users, with numbers increasing every year, and are the most efficient use of the available space.

 When I’ve raised the prospect of a change on Twitter, people cite a motorbike protest some years ago which was probably how the current policy came about.
 Motorcyclists parked (quite legally) one motorbike per car spot in protest, and the council surrendered.
 They imply this could happen again.